Royal College of Science and Technology: History

-Local nicknames for the Royal College, and its antecedents, - The Tech - and - The Poly (from Polytechnic) - are now rarely used as younger generations of students have only ever known it as Strathclyde University.
-Despite this, the names Tech and Techies are still used by some students of the rival University of Glasgow in a jocular/derogatory context to describe the University of Strathclyde and its students/alumini.
+Local nicknames for the Royal College, and its antecedents, – The Tech – and – The Poly (from Polytechnic) – are now rarely used as younger generations of students have only ever known it as the University of Strathclyde.
+Despite this, the names Tech and Techies are still used by some students of the rival University of Glasgow in a jocular/derogatory context to describe the University of Strathclyde and its students/alumni.
+The nickname The Tech among locals did transfer to some extent to the Glasgow College of Technology (founded in 1971), but it too would go on to achieve university status in 1993 when it became Glasgow Caledonian University.

 Departments

 The Royal College Building on George Street is currently occupied by Strathclyde University and houses the following academic departments: